 The purpose of the Strategy is to provide a broad blueprint for the development and implementation of a marine science capability within DEC over the next five years.
 The Strategy addresses the need to influence, collaborate with and support external marine science providers with the need to develop an appropriate 'in-house' marine science capability.
 The 'in-house' capability is a partnership model based on the development of a centralised marine science capability within the MSP, based in the Science Division, and an operational capability in the Regions.
-The partnership also includes senior regional staff and key specialist branches within DEC including the Marine Policy and Planning Branch, Marine
+The partnership also includes senior regional staff and key specialist branches within DEC including the Marine Policy and Planning Branch, Marine Ecosystems Branch, Environmental Management Branch, Nature Protection Branch, Species and

-See memo from the Executive Director of CALM on 4 May 2005.
+1 Memo from the Executive Director of CALM on 4 May 2006

-Ecosystems Branch, Environmental Management Branch and the Parks Policy and Services Branch.
+Communities Branch and the Parks Policy and Services Branch.
 This general approach was agreed in principle at the July workshop and will ensure that the marine science capability is closely integrated with the marine policy, planning and management activities of the department.
-The Strategy provides staff profiles and FTE allocations across the research, monitoring, science communication and policy/advice functions (Table 1, Appendices 2b, 3b and 4b), budget considerations (Tables 2 and 3) and details of the specific objectives, tasks, outputs and expected outcomes of the proposed research, monitoring and science communication units (Appendices 2a, 3a and 4a).
+The Strategy provides details of the specific objectives, tasks, outputs and expected outcomes of the proposed research, monitoring and science communication units (Appendix 2a, 3a and 4a).
+Staff profiles and FTE allocations across the research, monitoring, science communication and policy/advice functions (Table 1; Appendix 2b, 3b and 4b), projected salary costs (Table 2) and budget forward estimates (Tables 3 and 4) are also shown.